racket/rhombus/enforestation/0000-enforestation.md

          (rhombus-top . forms))]))
 ```

-This `rhombus-top` macro uses a typical trampoling pattern: the Racket
+This `rhombus-top` macro uses a typical trampolining pattern: the Racket
 macro expander will perform any declaration or definition bindings
 before expanding the recursive use of `rhombus-top`. which will then
 force more declaration, definition, and expression parsing.
 That way,
 Rhombus-level operators can be defined and then used in the same
 module.

-The `:definition` syntax class is defined using the simplied Rhobus
+The `:definition` syntax class is defined using the simplified Rhombus
 expander API:

 ```